wp-plugins/upprev/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.3.7

-When a reader scrolls to the bottom of a single post, show next post in the selected configuration.
+When a reader scrolls to the bottom of a single post, page or custom post type, show previous posts in the selected configuration.

 == Description ==

-When a reader scrolls to the bottom of a single post, a button animates in the page’s bottom right or left corner, allowing the reader to select the next available post in the selected configuration.
+When a reader scrolls to the bottom of a single post, page or custom post type, a button animates in the page’s bottom right or left corner, allowing the reader to select the previous or random available post or posts in the selected configuration:

+1. Just previous
+2. Previous in category
+3. Previous in tag
+4. Random
+5. Related using YARPP (only post/pages)

 Plugin based on "upPrev Previous Post Animated Notification"

 = Translators =